leopph/graphics-api-tests/README.md

 This repository is a collection of my test projects using several different graphics APIs.
 I use these to try and play with new features and learn about the different methods and techniques.

-## Vulkan
+## VulkanTutorial
-The Vulkan project is currently WIP.
+A Vulkan learning project based on https://vulkan-tutorial.com/.

 ## D3D12
 The D3D12 project contains implementations for